 You can even do pull-ups using a door.

 #9.
 There are lots of different pull-ups you can do

 Have you mastered regular pull-ups?

 There are plenty of other variations to try next, including:

-Because pull-ups work multiple muscles, they are useful for developing functional strength.
+Because pull-ups target multiple muscle groups, they help develop functional strength.

 That means that they have a carryover to everyday life.